The Imperials: After Taff

 After five years with the group, Taff left for a solo career.
 Paul Smith, who while promoting an Imperials concert at Baylor University (while he was a student there), gave Armond Morales a tape of his music.
 When Morales knew that Taff was leaving, he called Smith.
 Paul is first heard on 1982's Stand by the Power.
 During Smith's time with the group came another first, a 2-disc album with each member taking a solo side (Side by Side), which gave them their last Dove Award.
 Then a return to four-part harmony singing (The Imperials Sing the Classics) before returning to their Christian pop sound on 1985's Let the Wind Blow.

 The group saw its biggest turnover since Blackwood and Andrus' departure when both Smith and long-time tenor Jim Murray left the group.
 Smith opted for a solo CCM career while Murray sought to perform more traditionally styled gospel music again.
-Smith was replaced by Danny Ward, but he left before recording an album with the band.
+Danny Ward replaced Smith, but he left before recording an album with the band.
 In the end, Jimmie Lee Sloas and Ron Hemby were the new members bringing an infusion of youth into the group.
 Hemby was later a member of the country band The Buffalo Club.

 The Imperials stirred up controversy and lost some of their long-time fans when they exchanged their usually soft pop-rock sound for a more rock sound with prominent electric guitars for the 1987 album This Year's Model.
 The song "Power of God" became a theme song for Christian bodybuilders The Power Team and new younger fans began to come to Imperials concerts.
-The album Free the Fire reverted a bit towards the soft pop sound and after its recording Sloas became the next Imperial to seek a solo career.
-David Robertson replaced him but following 1990's Love's Still Changing Hearts he himself opted to go solo with Jason Beddoe and Jonathan Hildreth (later known as Jonathan Pierce) joining the ranks.
+The album Free the Fire reverted a bit towards the soft pop sound and after its recording, Sloas became the next Imperial to seek a solo career.
+David Robertson replaced him but following 1990's Love's Still Changing Hearts, he opted to go solo with Jason Beddoe and Jonathan Hildreth (later known as Jonathan Pierce) joining the ranks.
 As the story goes, Naomi Judd heard Jonathan sing a solo while he was a member of the Christ Church Choir in Nashville.
 She then told a member of The Imperials.

-In 1991, The Imperials would surprise fans again by bringing in Armond's sister Pam Morales to the line up.
-Although she appeared with The Imperials in the early 80s as a backup singer, this would be the first time a female was a front member of the quartet.
-Longtime member Armond Morales decided to bring her in when Beddoe left the group while in the midst of recording for Big God.
+In 1991, the Imperials would surprise fans again by bringing in Armond's sister Pam Morales to the lineup.
+Although she appeared with the group in the early 1980s as a backup singer, this would be the first time a female was a front member of the quartet.
+Armond Morales decided to bring her in when Beddoe left the group while in the midst of recording for Big God.
 She remained in the lineup through 1993's Stir It Up.